motech/modules/docs/source/batch.rst

 where ``jobName`` is the name of the job which should be updated and ``paramsMap`` is a map of new parameters for this job.
 The parameters map sent in request is compared with existing parameters for the job.
-If for any parameter the key exist then its value is updated else new parameter is added for that job.
+If for any parameter the key exist then its value is updated, else new parameter is added for that job.

 Restarting job execution
 ------------------------